software-trizzey/djazzy-vscode/README.md

     print(book.author.name)  # No additional queries
 ```

+### Daily Usage Limit
+To ensure fair usage and maintain service quality, we've implemented a daily limit for N+1 query validations:

+- **Limit**: *200 requests per day*
+- **Reset**: The limit resets at midnight UTC
+- **Exceeding the limit**: Once you reach the daily limit, you'll receive a notification, and N+1 query detection will be temporarily unavailable until the next day
+- **Tracking**: The limit is tracked per API key, so each user has their own daily allowance

+This limit helps us provide a consistent and reliable service to all our users while allowing for extensive use of the N+1 query detection feature during your development process.

+If you find that you consistently need more than 200 validations per day, please contact us at [support@alchemizedsoftware.com](mailto:support@alchemizedsoftware.com) to discuss your needs.

 ## Understanding N+1 Query Scores 📊

 Djangoly uses a scoring system to help you prioritize and address potential N+1 query issues in your Django project.
 Here's what you need to know: